tisbert/relative-date/README.md

 - Improved parameter handling
 - Added option to specify a different language as the current
 - Systemized and cleaned up language files
+- Added language support for time-sensitive and gendered fuzzy expressions (already enabled in French, Spanish, Brazilian Portuguese and Catalan)
 - Added support for Catalan
-- Added language support for gendered fuzzy expressions (already enable in French, Spanish, Brazilian Portuguese and Catalan)
+- Added fuzzy expressions for Swedish, Brazilian Portuguese and Catalan

 **v1.0**
-- Rewritten human readable & fuzzy expression logic
+- Rewritten human readable & [fuzzy expression](#fuzzy) logic
 - Switched to using DateTime
 - Added Romanian support